Resources for Visiting Researchers

 You must apply to use the Bodega Marine Reserve and adjacent areas before you begin your research or instruction.

-- You must submit an application and an activity request.
-Apply online, see Reservation & Application Form.
-This is the same online form for applying for Housing or laboratory use.
+- You must submit an application and an activity request- Apply online, see Reservation & Application System.
+This is the same online form for applying for Housing or Laboratory use.
 The Reserve staff will receive an email when you submit an activity request, and you will be notified by email when the Reserve staff approves the activity request.

 - We recommend that you discuss your plans with the Reserve Research Coordinator, before application.